 The final three categories all link together in a sense.
 Member experiences is an evaluation of how happy enrollees are with the plan, while member complaints is how often official complaints are submitted.
 The latter also analyzes if there were issues receiving the services they needed.
 This category is also compared to previous years to see if there has been an improvement.
 Finally, customer service rates the call center and determines if appeals and enrollments are handled in a timely manner.

 Drug plans are rated on four categories — customer service, complaints and changes to the plan’s performance, member experience, and drug safety and accuracy of pricing.

 Drug plans are rated on four categories — customer service, complaints and changes to the plan’s performance, member experience, and drug safety and accuracy of pricing.
-Generally, these are very like an Advantage plan’s rating.
+Generally, these are like a Medicare Advantage plan’s rating.
 The main difference is the final category.

 CMS rates how accurately the plan’s price for a drug is.
 They’ll also analyze how often plan holders with certain conditions used their drug plan safely and in ways that are clinically recommended.
 These reviews are gathered through surveys, plan and billing reviews, and regular plan monitoring.

 Ratings provide a quick idea of the quality of the plan, making it easier to compare.
 Of course, this should only be the first step in your research.
 A quick glance at the ratings can help you narrow your options down, but it won’t tell you all the details.
 When it comes to your health care, the details, no matter how small, are of utmost importance.